 The construction density parameters are used to frame architectural production and determine the scale of the urban form as well as the intensity of activities on the different portions of the territory.
-For each of the sectors to be built or transformed, the parameters stated reflect the intentions of the Plan, the Scheme (SAD) and the Land use planning and development concept of Montreal agglomeration (SAD).
-(PMAD) regarding the desired character for the territory, while in the established sectors.
+For each of the sectors to be built or transformed, the parameters stated reflect the intentions of the Plan, the Land use planning and development concept (SAD) and the Metropolitan land use and development plan (PMAD) regarding the desired character for the territory, while in the established sectors.
 These parameters correspond to the general character of the existing buildings, the sustainability of which the Plan aims to ensure.

-The extract from map 4 entitled Construction density applicable to the City expresses the construction density according to a colour scale integrating the different density parameters.
+The extract from map 4 entitled Construction density applicable to the City expresses the construction density according to a color scale integrating the different density parameters.
 A description states the parameters applying to each sector.
 Specified by annotations, where applicable, these parameters describe the current or desired general character of a sector, based on one or more or all of the following elements: